RenYuan-MC/Residence-Maven/README.md

 # For this fork

+This fork does not make any changes to the source code under [Zrips/Residence](https://github.com/Zrips/Residence), only adds the relevant files for compilation purposes.
-For maintenance purposes, this fork provides a converter for you to convert between Ant and Maven.
+For maintenance purposes (sync upstream), this fork provides a converter for you to convert between Ant and Maven.
 You can use converter.bat or converter.sh to do the conversion.
-**Before compiling you need to make sure that this has been converted to Maven, otherwise you will get an empty jar file**
+**Before compiling you need to make sure that this has been converted to Maven, otherwise you will get an empty jar file.**

 # Residence